New World Order (professional wrestling): History

-World Championship Wrestling (1996 - 2000)
+World Championship Wrestling (1996–2000)

 Formation

-On May 19, 1996, Scott Hall and Kevin Nash wrestled their final matches as, respectively, Razor Ramon and Diesel in the WWF and signed with WCW shortly after.
+On May 19, 1996, Scott Hall and Kevin Nash wrestled their final matches as Razor Ramon and Diesel, respectively, in the WWF and signed with WCW shortly after.
 Hall appeared on the May 27, 1996 edition of Nitro, which emanated from the Macon Coliseum in Macon, Georgia.
 As The Mauler and Steve Doll wrestled, Hall emerged from the crowd and entered the ring, bringing the match to a halt, and called for the ring announcer's microphone.
-"You know who I am", Hall said to the stunned crowd, "but you don't know why I'm here".
+"You people, you know who I am", Hall said to the stunned crowd, "but you don't know why I'm here".
 He went on to deliver what became known as the "You want a war?" speech, stating that he and unnamed allies had a challenge for WCW executive vice president Bischoff and any WCW wrestlers.
 As the episode neared its end, Hall accosted Bischoff, who was also the lead broadcaster for Nitro at the time, in the broadcast booth and demanded that he tell WCW owner Ted Turner to pick three of his best wrestlers for "a war".
 The next week, Hall claimed to have a "big surprise" for fellow professional wrestler Sting.
 On the following Nitro, the big surprise was revealed to be Nash.
 Hall and Nash were then dubbed as The Outsiders, randomly appearing at WCW events to cause trouble and inevitably be led out of the building by security.

-Hall and Nash were both fully employed by WCW, but the storyline implied that they were WWF wrestlers "invading" WCW.
+Hall and Nash were both fully employed by WCW, but the storyline implied that they were contracted WWF wrestlers "invading" WCW.
 This was enough of a concern to the WWF that it considered legal action over Hall and Nash's antics.
 Hall was the bigger concern to the WWF, as he had not fully distanced himself from his Razor Ramon character, continuing to use the character's mannerisms and speaking with the character's pseudo-Cuban American accent.
-WCW attempted to address these concerns at The Great American Bash in June 1996.
-Bischoff promised them a match at the next pay-per-view event, and then directly asked both Hall and Nash if they were employed by the WWF, to which they said no. The WWF, still unsatisfied, filed a lawsuit, claiming that Bischoff had proposed inter-promotional matches that would air on TBS, thereby associating the two promotions with each other.
+WCW attempted to address these concerns at The Great American Bash in June 1996 after Bischoff promised them a match at the next pay-per-view event Bash at the Beach, he directly asked both Hall and Nash if they were employed by the WWF, to which they said no. The WWF, still unsatisfied, filed a lawsuit, claiming that Bischoff had proposed inter-promotional matches that would air on TBS and TNT, thereby associating the two promotions with each other.
 Also at The Great American Bash, both Hall and Nash pressed Bischoff to name his company's three representatives for their impending match.
 Bischoff said that he had found three men who would answer their challenge, but would not name them.
 This would lead to Hall and Nash attacking Bischoff, culminating with Nash powerbombing Bischoff off the stage and through a table below.
 Bischoff held a draft on Nitro to determine WCW's representatives, with Sting, Lex Luger, and "Macho Man" Randy Savage being chosen.